hanjingo/doc/OS/mem_mgr.md

 ### RAM (Random Access Memory)

-RAM is the computer's main memory used for temporary storage of active programs and data.
-Data is lost when power is off.
+RAM is the computer's main memory used for the temporary storage of active programs and data.
+Data is lost when the power is off.
 It provides fast CPU access, improving multitasking and performance.

 Types of RAM: